 In a recession, customers may take more time to pay, leaving teams with less cash on hand.
 This impacts teams’ ability to pay suppliers on time and can ultimately threaten vendor relationships, jeopardizing a company’s ability to maintain a reliable supply chain.

 To remain resilient in the face of economic uncertainty, businesses must take proactive steps to manage financial risks and prepare for potential economic downturns.
-In this section, we will explore seven strategies to help finance teams recession-proof their business.
+This section explores 9 strategies to help finance teams recession-proof their business:

 Finance teams must develop a method to monitor and manage cash flow to ensure that the company has enough cash on hand to meet its financial obligations.
 Monitoring enables teams to identify problems early on, rather than after they have grown.
 Some additional cash flow management steps to take include: